 ● Congratulations to Erin Macartney and Angela Crean on their highly-acclaimed presentations at ISBE2014 in New York City.

-● Thanks to Margo for the wonderful tie, which features spines on a beetle penis (dissected by Luis Cayetano).
+● Thanks to Margo and Ange for the wonderful tie, which features spines on a beetle penis (dissected by Luis Cayetano).
 Finally, Russell owns a tie and can look respectable at special occasions.

 ● 6/11/2013: Congratulations to Oscar, Nathan and Aidan on their fantastic Honours exit seminars!

 ● 30/10/2013: We celebrated the (near-) completion of Honours projects at our lab picnic above Coogee beach.
 It was a very hard day.